wp-plugins/foogallery-owl-carousel-template/readme.txt

 == Screenshots ==

-1. Choose "Owl Carousel" as your template in FooGallery
+1. Choose Owl Carousel from the "Gallery Template" field in FooGallery
-2. Custom options for your Carousel
+2. Custom settings for each Owl Carousel that control items per "stage", margin between items, navigation, pagination and more.
-3. Choose different sizes, shapes, and number of items per Carousel.
-4. Add custom links and targets.
-Even target FooBox.
-5. Choose custom hover effects and border styles.
-There's also a thumbnail preview, just like the default FooGallery templates.

-== Other Notes ==
-This is a template for [FooGallery](http://wordpres.org/plugins/foogallery).
-This plugin will not work without FooGallery first installed.
-It's free, so go ahead and install it and enjoy!
+3. Have multiple types, shapes, sizes and functionalities for multiple galleries on the same page.
+4. Choose a custom link and target to launch from each image in your Carousel.
+Combined with FooBox Pro you can launch videos, forms, a Google Map, and more from each individual image in your Carousel.
+5. Choose from a plethora of styles and hover effects.
+See a preview live while you create your gallery.

 == Changelog ==
+= 1.0.2 =
+* UPDATE: Updated settings to use latest FooGallery Settings API changes
+* ENHANCEMENT: Conditionally show Autoplay when choosing "true"

 = 1.0.1 =
 * BUGFIX: Custom Link field in Attachment Details could not be deleted after inserted.